Home Top Vancouver Attractions Vancouver’s Stanley Park

 The Stanley Park Seawall goes all around the edge of the park, with its breathtaking views making it an ideal route for walking, cycling, jogging and rollerblading.

-The seawall that goes around Stanley Park is approximately nine kilometres in length and takes two to three hours to walk around, or one to two hours to bike.
+The seawall that goes around Stanley Park is approximately nine kilometres in length.
+It takes two to three hours to walk around, or one to two hours to bike.
 It’s connected to an even larger seawall network, though.
 From Stanley Park you can walk along the waterfront all the way to the Vancouver Convention Centre in one direction or to False Creek and beyond in another.
 The views are spectacular the whole way!

 TIP: Most of the seawall is one-way for cyclists, so you’ll need to walk your bike if you want to go clockwise.
 Walkers and joggers, though can generally go in both directions.
 If you get tired cycling or walking, you can cut across part of the park and avoid Brockton Point (which is the far eastern tip and which will shorten your route by a couple of kilometres).